dragonflydb/documentation/docs/command-reference/strings/setbit.md

 # Initial value: 00000000 (all features disabled)
 dragonfly> SET mykey "\x00"
 OK
-dragonfly> SETBIT mykey 0 1  # Enable feature 1
+dragonfly> SETBIT mykey 0 1  # Enable feature at position 0
 (integer) 0
-dragonfly> SETBIT mykey 4 1  # Enable feature 5
+dragonfly> SETBIT mykey 4 1  # Enable feature at position 4
 (integer) 0
 dragonfly> GETBIT mykey 0
 (integer) 1
 dragonfly> GETBIT mykey 4
 (integer) 1
+dragonfly> getbit mykey 5
+(integer) 0
 dragonfly> GET mykey
-"\x11"  # Binary: 00010001 (features 1 and 5 enabled)
+"\x88"  # Binary: 10001000
 ```

 ## Best Practices

-- Use the `SETBIT` command when you need to store binary data efficiently without the overhead of larger data structures like lists.
+- Use `SETBIT` and other bitmap-related commands when you need to store and manipulate binary data efficiently without the overhead of larger data structures like lists.
 - When working with large binary datasets, combine `GETBIT` and `BITCOUNT` to efficiently track the state of multiple items.

 ## Common Mistakes

 - Confusing the `offset` as a byte index instead of a bit index.
 - Setting a bit at an offset that is beyond the length of the string can automatically expand the string, filling the unspecified bits in between with `0`.
-- Forgetting that setting or clearing a bit may modify the string value, which can affect retrieval.

 ## FAQs